Prof. Juergen Maier CBE, FREng, FIET

-Juergen Maier was appointed Chief Executive of Siemens plc on 1 July 2014.
-He has been a member of the Siemens UK Executive Board since 2008 and has held senior roles within Siemens in the UK and Germany.
+Juergen is the former Chief Executive of Siemens UK.
+A position he held from July 2014 to December 2019.
+Over his 33 year career with Siemens he held a number of senior roles within Siemens in the UK and Germany.
 This included Managing Director of Industrial activities for the UK and Manufacturing Director of the award-winning Drives factory in Congleton (where he started his career as a Production Engineer)

 Juergen joined Siemens in 1986 with a BSc in production engineering from Nottingham Trent University, on a Siemens-sponsored graduate programme.
 He was made an honorary professor of Engineering at the University of Manchester in March 2014 and became a Fellow of the Royal Academy of Engineering in September 2017.
 Juergen has also received honorary doctorates for his services to UK Science and Engineering from the Universities of Lincoln, Nottingham Trent, Salford Manchester, Cranfield, Sheffield and Manchester Metropolitan.
 Juergen was awarded a CBE in the New Years honours list 2019.

 See also my Wikipedia page